ecmwf/earthkit-data/docs/guide/sources.rst

       ds = earthkit.data.from_source("polytope", "ecmwf-mars", request)

-  ..
   Data downloaded from the polytope service is stored in the the :ref:`cache <caching>`.
+However, please note that, in the current version, each call to  :func:`from_source` will download the data again.

   To access data from polytope, you will need to register and retrieve an access token.